 Most robo advisors charge an annual fee between 0.25% and 0.50% (with some being higher and some lower.)
 This is still much cheaper when compared to human financial advisors, but the fees can still eat away at your earnings in the long term.
 Fortunately, there are a few robo advisors that offer their services completely free – that is, 0.0%!
 You can’t beat that price.

 So, how do they make money?
-Many offer premium paid services in addition to their free service (a “freemium” model.)
+Many offer premium paid services in addition to their free service (a “freemium” model,) while others might hold a larger share of your portfolio in funds or cash that earn them interest on your money.
 We touch on those details later.

 We’ve researched and gathered a list of the best free robo advisors and tools that offer money management and robo-advising for free: